opensearch-project/documentation-website/_im-plugin/index-transforms/index.md

 ### Step 2: Select fields to transform

-After specifying the indices, you can select the fields you want to use in your transform job, as well as whether to use groupings or aggregations.
+After specifying the indexes, you can select the fields you want to use in your transform job, as well as whether to use groupings or aggregations.

 You can use groupings to place your data into separate buckets in your transformed index.
 For example, if you want to group all of the airport destinations within the sample flight data, you can group the `DestAirportID` field into a target field of `DestAirportID_terms` field, and you can find the grouped airport IDs in your transformed index after the transform job finishes.